15-year-old crashes car after high-speed chase on I-70 - NewsBreak

 15-year-old crashes car after high-speed chase on I-70

 GEARY COUNTY—A Kansas teen was injured in an accident during a police chase just before 1p.m.
 Thursday in Geary County.
-The Kansas Highway Patrol...hutchpost.com
+The Kansas Highway Patrol...salinapost.com

 GEARY COUNTY—A Kansas teen was injured in an accident during a police chase just before 1p.m.
 Thursday in Geary County.
-The Kansas Highway Patrol...hutchpost.com
+The Kansas Highway Patrol...salinapost.com

 Comments / 0